SAU-Senior-Project-2022/TrainHardwareSimulation/README.md

   * Docker Compose
   * Python (for development outside docker)
 ## Usage
+Basic usage of the train simulation can be done with `docker-compose`.
+The examples below show how to start, monitor, and end the application (for however many instances are specified in `docker-compose.yaml`)
 ```bash
 # bring up containers and detach
 docker-compose -d up